OFS/opae-sdk/doc/src/fpga_tools/fpgainfo/fpgainfo.md

 `bmc`

 Show all Board Management Controller sensor values for the FPGA resource, if available.

+`phy`

+Show information about the PHY integrated in the FPGA, if available.

+`mac`

+Show information about the MAC address in ROM attached to the FPGA, if available.

 ## OPTIONAL ARGUMENTS ##
 `--help, -h`